jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 ```

 ???
 And now we can implement get!
+Remember std::integral_constant, the one weird trick?
 ---
 name: custom tuple
 template: basic-layout